Virajkoli/Student_Alumni_Industry_Interconnection/Backend/DATABASE_MIGRATION_FIX.md

 # Database Migration Fix for Google Auth

 ## Problem

-The error "column 'googleId' does not exist" means the database tables don't have the Google authentication fields yet.
+The error "column 'google_id' does not exist" means the database tables don't have the Google authentication fields yet.

 ## Solution: Manual Database Migration